jessebmiller/treacherous-winds/src/common-moves.md

 ## Invoke your station

-When you **Invoke your position, rank, or station** to make a request or demand, ask:
+When you **invoke your position, rank, or station** to make a request or demand, ask:

 - Do they recognise the symbols of your station?